-The U.S. Department of Health and Human Services released a draft of its new strategic plan for 2018-2022, and with the addition of a few small words, it’s clear that there is a major change.
+The U.S. Department of Health and Human Services released a draft of its new strategic plan for 2018-2022, and with the addition of some small words, it’s clear that there is a major change.

 Formerly, the document stated the following in its introductory information: